Put-in-Bay Diary -Sat., Dec. 1st – It’s a relatively warm day for the first day of December. Pretty darn quiet on South Bass Island!

 Sun., Dec.
 9th – Santa shows up at the Community Holiday Dessert Social at the school gym and distributes gifts to all the good little island girls and boys.
 The selection of desserts is spectacular.

 Tuesday, Dec.
 11th – Put-in-Bay Village’s employees and elected officials have a Christmas party at the new home of Joy and Chris Cooper.
-For those who didn’t get enough to eat there, the Lake Erie Islands Chapter of the Black Swamp Conservancy has its annual holiday potluck at the South Bass Island Lighthouse.
+The Lake Erie Islands Chapter of the Black Swamp Conservancy has its annual holiday potluck at the South Bass Island Lighthouse for those who didn’t get enough to eat there.

-Wed., Dec.
-12th – It’s Euchre night at Tipper’s.
+Diary December 2012 Wed., Dec.
+12th – It’s Euchre night at Tippers.
 There’s work going on at the lot next to Tony’s Garage.

-Thurs., Dec.
-13th – At lunchtime, six islanders were eating at the Vietnamese restaurant in Sandusky.
+Diary December 2012 Thursday, Dec.
+13th – Six islanders ate at the Vietnamese restaurant in Sandusky at lunchtime.
 Later in the afternoon, five islanders were shopping at Sam’s Club.
 It’s time to get stuff like this in before the ice comes in.

-Fri., Dec.
+Diary December 2012 Fri., Dec.
 14th – The 2nd Annual “Ullr Fest” takes place on the waterfront near the Boardwalk!
-Deep-fried turkey, fireworks and lots of open container violators!
+Deep-fried turkey, fireworks, and lots of open-container violators!

 Tues., Dec.
-18th – The Holiday Brunch takes place at the Senior Center.
-Ally, Erin and Zoly Urge and Tommy Chrysler are baking cookies at Suzie Chrysler’s house.
-NOAA Weather is calling for gale winds for the island area for Thursday, Friday, and Saturday.
+18th – The Holiday Brunch occurs at the Senior Center.
+Ally, Erin and Zoly Urge, and Tommy Chrysler are baking cookies at Suzie Chrysler’s house.
+NOAA Weather is calling for gale winds for the island area on Thursday, Friday, and Saturday.

 Wed., Dec.
 19th – Workers are busy on Carl Krueger’s new hangar at the airport.
-Other workers are busy on the foundation on the lot next to Tony’s Garage.
+Other workers are engaged on the foundation on the lot next to Tony’s Garage.

 Thurs., Dec.
 20th – Susan Hahn Thwaite has a Holiday Indoor Garage Sale at her house.
 The Island General Store has its Christmas party.

 Sat., Dec.
-22nd – Sue Thwaite wakes up in the morning and took the ferry to the mainland to shop for a new Mayan calendar.
+22nd – Sue Thwaite wakes in the morning and takes the ferry to the mainland to shop for a new Mayan calendar.

 Mon., Dec.
-24th – Mother Mary Staley from St. Paul’s Episcopal Church flies from South Bass Island to North Bass Island to conduct serves at the church there.
+24th – Mother Mary Staley from St. Paul’s Episcopal Church flies from South Bass Island to North Bass Island to conduct service at the church there.

 Wed., Dec.
-26th – Miller Boat Line runs two trips in the morning then quits for the big snow and wind storm which starts falling right after lunch.
+26th – Miller Boat Line runs two trips in the morning, then quits for the heavy snow and wind storm, which starts falling right after lunch.

 Sat., Dec.
 29th – A wet snow blankets the islands, but no ice in the lake.
 Sisters Tanya Burgess Bender and Tracy Burgess visit their cousin Dee Dee Duggan for some quality holiday time with all their children.

-Sun., Dec.
-30th – Mike Steidl slips on the steps at his residence, and disregarding is own safety, miraculously saves the iPad and iPhone he is carrying.
+Diary December 2012 Sun., Dec.
+30th – Mike Steidl slips on the steps at his residence and, disregarding his own safety, miraculously saves his iPad and iPhone.

-Mon., Dec.
+Diary December 2012 Mon., Dec.
 31st – Speaking of Mike Steidl, he and his bride, Dee Dee, host a most-of-the-day New Year’s party at their home filled with cheer and children.
-For the first time in many years, there is a New Year’s Dance upstairs in the Town Hall.
-This rekindled island tradition benefits the Put-in-Bay Volunteer Fire Department and renovation of the historic Town Hall.
+There is a New Year’s Dance upstairs in the Town Hall for the first time in many years.
+This rekindled island tradition benefits the Put-in-Bay Volunteer Fire Department and the renovation of the historic Town Hall.